 Other Evidence – Tech often provides us with other evidence to be used in court cases that wouldn’t be before, such as emails, or even surveillance.
 Whatever peoples’ opinions of these technologies, they are undeniably important.

 Impact of Technology on the Practice of Law

 The impact of technology in the practice of law has made things far more streamlined.
 Access to other cases and information has become easier.
-A law firm can now operate in a much more effective and fast way by using technology to optimize billing and administration, but also to help get the best grounding and information to use on a specific case.
+A law firm like The Hanlon Law firm can now operate in a much more effective and fast way by using technology to optimize billing and administration, but also to help get the best grounding and information to use on a specific case.

 The end result of all this technology should be that the information used in the court is more accurate.
 More evidence can be collected, AI can be used to analyze far more evidence and information, and ultimately technology should be used to make better decisions when helping to decide upon court cases and how criminals are dealt with.
 We still live in a world where a lot of people are wrongly convicted.
 Technology needs to try and help us to avoid this being an issue.

 Technology in the Courtroom

 The ultimate impact of technology on the practice of law should be huge, and we will see it continuing to grow.
 However, new technologies do need to be approved for use in legal scenarios, especially if they are going to make it to the courtroom.
 In the future, who knows what technology will change.
 Perhaps technology will get to the stage where it can be involved in making jury decisions, but for now, it is needed to make the process more efficient and effective.

 If we look back at some other industries, and consider the changes that have been made in the last 20, 30 or 40 years, it is easy to see how a similar revolution in the courtroom is well underway.
 Things take longer to come into effect, but used correctly, tech can revolutionize the way law is practiced for the better.